aryamanwarkari7-hub/AryamanBMS/README.md

 ### Attendance

 Tracks attendance records, employee self attendance, summaries, registers, dashboards, and admin/HR adjustments.
 Attendance supports full-day and half-day values so salary pay days can include decimal values such as `26.5`.
+Weekly offs are configuration-driven, and uploaded active holidays from the Holiday Register are treated as office holidays for attendance blocking and pay-day calculations.

 Key files: